-No, ObjectBox is a standalone database designed and optimized for storing objects.
-For example, there's no SQL, nor rows and columns.
+No, ObjectBox is a standalone NoSQL database designed and optimized for storing objects.
+ObjectBox clearly is a SQLite alternative as well as a CoreData alternative.
+There are no rows and columns.
 Benefits: simpler API and better performance.

 Swift first: The API is designed for Swift without an Objective-C legacy.
 For example there is no need for

-Performance: ObjectBox was built with performance in mind and with minimalism as a leading principle.
-We believe we've built one of the most resource efficient databases that exist.
+Speed: ObjectBox was built for high performance on mobile devices.
+Minimalism as a leading principle.
+We believe, we've built one of the most resource efficient databases that exist.
 Of course, you should not just rely on what we claim, but see for yourself.
 Our performance benchmarking code is open source.